mrmorphic/hwio/README.md

 	pwm.SetPeriod(pwm8_13, 100000000)
 	pwm.SetDuty(pwm8_13, 90000000)

 On BeagleBone Black, there are 3 PWM modules, "pwm0", "pwm1" and "pwm2".
-I am not sure if "pwm1" pins can be assigned, as they are pre-allocaed in the default device tree config, but in theory it should be possible to use them.
+I am not sure if "pwm1" pins can be assigned, as they are pre-allocated in the default device tree config, but in theory it should be possible to use them.
 By default, these pins can be used:

   * pwm0: P9.21 (ehrpwm0B) and P9.22 (ehrpwm0A)
   *	pwm2: P8.13 (ehrpwm2A) and P8.19 (ehrpwm2A)

 This is a preliminary implementation; only P8.13 (pwm2) has been tested.
 PWM pins are not present in default device tree.
-The module will add them as necessary to bonemgr/slots; this will override defaults.
+The module will add them dynamically as necessary to bonemgr/slots; this will override defaults.

 ## Servo